Tariq Butt, M.D.

-Dr. Tariq Butt is a founding member of Access Community Health Network (ACCESS).
-Since 1991, Dr. Butt has been on the frontlines of community-based health care delivery as a board-certified family physician, administrator, and advocate for the underserved.
+Since ACCESS was first founded in 1991, Dr. Butt has been on the frontlines of community-based health care delivery as a board-certified family physician, administrator, and advocate for the underserved.

 Strong Civic Leadership

-Dr. Butt is a truly active and engaged member of Chicago’s civic and philanthropic communities, serving on several foundations including the Otho S.A.
-Sprague Foundation, Portes Foundation and Snow City Arts Foundation.
-In addition to his passion for health care, Dr. Butt is an education advocate and champion serving more than 20 years (1995-2011) on the Chicago Board of Education, and is a former director of the Illinois Association of School Boards (1996-2011).
-He continues to serve as a member of the Steering Committee on the Council of Urban Boards of Education.
+Dr. Butt has been an active member of Chicago’s civic and philanthropic communities for decades, serving on several foundations including the Otho S.A.
+Sprague Memorial, Portes Foundation, and Snow City Arts Foundation.
+In addition to his passion for health care, Dr. Butt is champion for public education serving for more than 20 years on the Chicago Board of Education and is a former director of the Illinois Association of School Boards.

 Teacher and Mentor

-Dr. Butt is known for mentoring hundreds of students throughout his 30-year medical career.
-From the Ukraine to Turkey to Pakistan, students from across the globe seek out Dr. Butt for his experience and perspective on community health.
-Currently, Dr. Butt serves as a preceptor for the Mount Sinai Family Medicine Residency Program – one of the first of its kind in the Midwest to be based in a community health center setting.
+Dr. Butt is known for mentoring hundreds of students throughout his 30 plus years in medicine.
+Dr. Butt has served as a preceptor for the Mount Sinai Family Medicine Residency Program – one of the first of its kind in the Midwest to be based in a community health center setting.
 He also holds teaching appointments at the University of Illinois Medical College, Rush University Medical School (Chicago) and the University of Southern California (Los Angeles).
-He is also the Senior Advisory Board Member of the School-Based Pediatric Asthma Research Committee.

 A Voice in the Asian American Community

-Dr. Butt serves an active voice in the Asian American community.
+Dr. Butt is a prominent voice for both the local and international Asian American community.
 He is the Founding Member of the Asian American Institute and Chair of the Chicago Lahore Committee of the Chicago Sister Cities International Program.
-Dr. Butt is often invited by government leaders and senior officials to represent the Asian American community on city, county and state Commissions.
+Dr. Butt is often invited by government leaders and senior officials to represent the Asian American community on city, county, and state commissions.